Last Updated: July 5, 2023

 Even if you really think your local media give you a raw deal, be nice to them.
 They have the power to make you look really good or really bad.

-For your internal audience, your members, you need some type of homeowner newsletter at a minimum.
+For your internal audience, your members, you need some type of homeowner newsletter, which usually takes the form of emails at least monthly, at a minimum.
 (That's just our title--renters need to receive the newsletter and know what's happening also!)

 In some areas, where the population is not highly educated, nonprofit board development will be a major challenge for your community organization.